naqvis/snappy/README.md

 require "snappy"
 ```

-Module provides both `Snappy::Reader` and `Snappy::Writer` for use with streams like `IO` and/or files.
-It also provides `Snappy#decode` and `Snappy#encode` for uncompressing and compressing block formats.
+Module provides both `Compress::Snappy::Reader` and `Compress::Snappy::Writer` for use with streams like `IO` and/or files.
+It also provides `Compress::Snappy#decode` and `Compress::Snappy#encode` for uncompressing and compressing block formats.

 ## Example: decompress a snappy file
 #